Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: The Setup

+For a generic complex scalar field $\Phi(t,\bf{x})$, there are ten components of the energy-momentum tensor $T_{\mu\nu}$.
+On the other hand, the conservation of the energy-momentum tensor leads to 6 independent components of the energy-momentum tensor.
+In a similar manner, $\nabla^{\mu}G_{\mu\nu} = 0$ leads to 6 independent components of Einstein's tensor in general.
+As a result, the number of independent components for a generic complex scalar field remains the same on both sides of Einstein's field equations.
+This is consistent with the number of independent metric components in arbitrary 4-D spacetime being 6.
 It is easy to verify that the conservation of the stress-tensor $\nabla^{\mu}T_{\mu\nu} = 0$ leads to the equations of motion.
 We now define a fourth-rank mixed tensor which is the metric variation of $T_{\mu\nu}$:

-Note that we can also define a related fourth-rank covariant tensor $\overline{\mathcal{O}_{\mu\nu\rho\sigma}}(x - y)$ which is obtained by the variation of the stress-tensor w.r.t the inverse metric.
+Note that we can also define a related fourth-rank covariant tensor ${\mathcal{O}_{\mu\nu\rho\sigma}}(x - y)$ which is obtained by the variation of the stress-tensor w.r.t the inverse metric.
 In this work, we will use the mixed tensor defined above.
-We now consider the following metric decomposition:
+It is important to note that, like $T_{\mu\nu}$, the fourth rank ${\mathcal{O}_{\mu\nu}^{ \ \ \rho\sigma}}$ is defined for any arbitrary space-time.
+Note that the presence of the Dirac delta function ensures that the operator is local, ultimately resulting in a local action for the spin-2 field.

+Einstein's field equations are highly non-linear, which restricts the possibility of finding solutions to only a few highly symmetric cases.
+The perturbative approach is essential to understand the nature of the exact solutions beyond the symmetric cases.
+However, to conduct a perturbative expansion, it is necessary to establish a background --- a manifold representing the average (Universe) or background space-time.
+The process of averaging in GR is ambiguous due to the involvement of complex non-linear interactions.
+The influence of these non-linearities on the overall expansion is referred to as backreaction, which remains significant even at late times \cite{Buchert:2007ik, Buchert:2011sx}.

+In our approach, we will refrain from making any assumptions about the background metric ($\bar{g}_{\mu\nu}$) for two reasons: First, we aim to capture the influence of the non-linear potential on perturbations, particularly those arising from spontaneous symmetry breaking (SSB).
+In other words, we want to examine the contribution of the SSB potential to the background itself.
+Therefore, our analysis requires a non-flat background metric, denoted by $\bar{g}_{\mu\nu}$.
+Second, the potential \( U(|\Phi|) \) that we will consider is highly non-linear, and because the scalar field is dynamic, it is not possible to impose any specific symmetry on the background metric.

+As we show in the rest of this work, despite the unknown exact form of the background metric, our approach adeptly captures the dynamics of SSB on the spin-2 fields.
+Based on this, we now consider the following metric decomposition:

 where $\bar{g}_{\mu\nu}$ is the metric describing the background geometry \textit{w.r.t} which we linearize the action \eqref{eq.
-M6}, $h_{\mu\nu}$ is the metric perturbation and $\kappa$ carries the order of the metric perturbation.
-Expanding the action \eqref{eq.
-M6} at the quadratic level of metric fluctuation $h_{\mu\nu}$, we obtain: {
+M6}, $h_{\mu\nu}$ is the metric perturbation and $\kappa$ carries the order of the metric perturbation\footnote{By linearizing, we refer to the decomposition presented in the above equation where $2\kappa |h_{\mu\nu}| \ll |\bar{g}_{\mu\nu}|$.
+This essentially implies that $h_{\mu\nu}$ can be treated as a metric perturbation with respect to the background metric $\bar{g}_{\mu\nu}$, which satisfies the background Einstein field equations.}.
+Since the background metric is arbitrary, it has 6 independent components.
+Hence, the metric perturbations $h_{\mu\nu}$ also have six independent components.